hyperledger/fabric/docs/source/CONTRIBUTING.rst

    of unit testing for a good set of criteria to keep in mind for writing effective unit tests.

--  Minimize the lines of code per CR.
+-  Minimize the lines of code per PR.
 Why?
 Maintainers have day jobs, too.
 If you send a 1,000 or 2,000 LOC change, how long do you think it takes to review all of that code?
 Keep your changes to < 200-300 LOC, if possible.
 If you have a larger change, decompose it into